vircadia/vircadia-metaverse/docs/TestSetup.md

-# Project Apollo Test Setup
+# Iamus Test Setup

-**TL:DR version**: a test metaverse using the latest Project Apollo sources (metaverse-server and ice-server) has been created.
+**TL:DR version**: a test metaverse using the latest Iamus and Project Athena sources (metaverse-server and ice-server) has been created.
-Do testing by running domain-servers and Interfaces created in [Project Athena] pull request #458 ([PR #472]).
+Do testing by running domain-servers and Interfaces created in [Project Athena] pull request #472 ([PR #472]).

 Long version:

-An instance of the Project Apollo metaverse-server Docker image is running in a [DigitalOcean] droplet.
+An instance of the Iamus metaverse-server Docker image is running in a [DigitalOcean] droplet.
 This, along with an ice-server instance, provides a test setup that is updated frequently with the